sammcj/recommendarr/README.md

 ```

 This will:
-1. Build both the frontend and API server images locally
+1. Build the combined container with both frontend and API server
-2. Configure them to work together with the proper networking
+2. Configure proper networking and persistence
-3. Start both services with the correct configuration
+3. Start the unified service

 Then visit `http://localhost:3030` in your browser to access the application.

-The API server runs on port 3050 and provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.
+The unified container runs both the frontend (on port 3030) and the API server (on port 3050 internally).
+This provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.

-**Note:** If accessing from outside your network, remember to forward both port 3030 (frontend) and port 3050 (API) on your router/firewall.
+**Note:** If accessing from outside your network, remember to forward port 3030 on your router/firewall.

-### Option 2: Docker (Frontend Only)
+### Option 2: Docker (Manual Run)

-You can also run just the frontend container:
+You can also run the unified container manually:

 ```bash
 # Pull the image